 Before your project goes live on the platform, you'll need to credit your account with an amount equal to or higher than your project's cost.
 You can do this either from your PayPal, credit card, or from your bank account.
 Freelancer .com keeps 3% of the project cost.

 To work as a freelancer on this platform, you also have to create a freelancer profile.
-To find work, search for relevant jobs/projects based on your skillset, and after placing your bids, hopefully, get awarded the project and start working.
-Based on the types of payment methods you chose while bidding, you'll get paid.
+To find work, search for relevant jobs/projects based on your skill set, and after placing your bids, hopefully, get awarded the project and start working.
+Based on the types of payment methods you choose while bidding, you'll get paid.

 One of the best sides of this platform is that you'll find both large and small projects on this site.
 This is great as a freelancer that provides you with many options.
 For example, if you're looking for a side hustle, you can bid for small jobs.
 But if you have time for large projects, you can bid for something long-term that will keep you busy full-time.